Harvey Vale

-Harvey James Vale (born 11 September 2003) is an English footballer who plays as an attacking midfielder or forward for club Queens Park Rangers.
+Harvey James Vale (born 11 September 2003) is a professional footballer who plays as an attacking midfielder or forward for club Queens Park Rangers.
+Born in England, he plays for the Republic of Ireland national team.

 Early life

 Born in Haywards Heath, West Sussex, Vale started his career at local side Crowborough Athletic, before joining West London side Fulham.
 Initially a left-back, Vale played a number of positions at youth level, including covering for an injured goalkeeper for Fulham, before settling as a midfielder.

-Career
+Club career

 Chelsea

 Vale left Fulham to join West London rivals Chelsea at under-13 level, and signed his first professional contract in September 2020.

 Vale made his Chelsea debut on 22 December 2021 in the quarter-final of the EFL Cup, starting in a 2–0 win against Brentford.
 On 19 March 2022, he featured in an FA Cup quarter-final match against Middlesbrough, coming on as a substitute for Romelu Lukaku in the 84th minute as Chelsea went on to win the game 2–0.

 On 22 May 2022, he was awarded the academy player of the year.